 By: Josef Centeno’s

 Some people have said Tex-Mex is due for America’s next great food revival.
 The cuisine is gaining traction beyond the Southwest’s borders.
-Chef Josef Centeno’s Southern California Tex-Mex cuisine, now available for home cooks with the release of Amá, is a great example.
+Chef Josef Centeno’s Southern California Tex-Mex cuisine, now available for home cooks with the release of his cookbook Amá, is a great example.
 You can find cashew based “queso” that will fool even the most stringent of non-vegans, as well as more intimate dishes inspired from family experiences, like a broiled grapefruit topped with butter and piloncillo sugar.
 A transplant from San Antonio, Centeno shows how location can blur the edges of any food-genre, even one with a name as location specific as Tex-Mex.

 By: Maangchi with Martha Rose Shulman

 Youtube sensation Maangchi has released a new cookbook focused on bringing the full diversity of Korean cuisine into your home.
-The book has recipes to fit any mood or palate, with dishes for vegetables, meat, fish and (of course) a whole chapter dedicated to that funky fermented wonder — kim chi.
+The book has recipes to fit any mood or palate, with dishes for vegetables, meat, fish and (of course) a whole chapter dedicated to that fermented wonder — kim chi.
 The book even has a whole chapter dedicated to vegan Korean Buddhist Temple cuisine.
 The variety and sheer deliciousness of the recipes will keep you coming back for more.
 This the perfect cookbook to get in advance of the holidays.
-What better to break up the stuffing/gravy/cranberry-sauce hegemony that takes over every holiday season than some tteokbakki!
+What better way to break up the stuffing/gravy/cranberry sauce hegemony that takes over every holiday season than some tteokbakki!
 Good eats, that.

 By Aldo Moreno